 Students working on campus may be paid using departmental funds or, in some cases, a combination of departmental and Federal Work-Study funds.
-Please note in some cases, a student may become ineligible for Federal Work-Study after they have been hired.
-In these cases, departments will be charged retroactively for all hours submitted.
+Please note in some instances, a student may become ineligible for Federal Work-Study after they have been hired.
+In this situation, departments will be charged retroactively for all hours submitted.

 The majority of undergraduate students can be hired using the Rapid Student Hire process.
-When the hourly pay rate for any student hire is greater than $17.00 per hour, a completed Personnel Action Form and job description must be forwarded to the Student Employment Office for approval.
-Please see the Human Resources for information about on-campus student hiring procedures and forms.
+If the hourly pay rate for any student hire is greater than $18.00, a completed Personnel Action Form and job description must be forwarded to the Student Employment Office for approval.
+Please see the Human Resources website for information about the on-campus student hiring procedures and required forms.

 During periods of enrollment, it is recommended that students work no more than 20 hours per week.

-For students employed on campus using work-study, and an encumbrance change is necessary to release work-study funds, please complete the Encumbrance Adjustment Request to release work-study from your department.
+If a student is employed on campus using work-study and an encumbrance change is necessary, please complete the Encumbrance Adjustment Request to release work-study from your department.

 - Student Employee Handbook